ahdis/chmed/pages/_includes/privatefields.md

 "extension" : [
     {
       "url" : "http://chmed16af.emediplan.ch/fhir/StructureDefinition/PrivateField",
-      "value[x]" : "PrivateFieldValue"
+      "valueString" : "PrivateFieldValue"
     }
   ]
 ```

 The name of the field can be indicated with the extension url, the value of the field in the value attribute.
-In addition
-the type of the field can be specified (replace [x] with the type), see sample for [patient](Patient-chmed16af-mp-patient-ext.html).
+See sample for [patient](Patient-chmed16af-mp-patient-ext.html).

 ## Caveat

-Currently in CHMED16AF their are no private fields explicitly defined and the conversion to the barcode does not encode the Private Fields.
-In the future official defined files will be published here.
+Currently in CHMED16AF their are no private fields explicitly defined.
+The conversion to the QR format considers extensions definitions for Composition (equals to Medication in CHMED16A), Patient and MedicationStatment (equals to Medicament) with a cannonical url starting with http://chmed16af.emediplan.ch/fhir/StructureDefinition/.

+In the future official defined extensions will be published here.